ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 You're free to collaborate with others on preparing for the skill demonstration, trying things out beforehand, and so on.

+We will be enforcing having your video camera on during the skill demo.
+If your laptop does not have a working camera, then please also join the Zoom meeting using your phone in addition to your laptop.
+We will require you to show all your windows on your laptop, your sheet of notes, and your environment and background before being checked-in.
+**Failure to comply will result in a no-show, and the student will not be checked-in and not be allowed to take the skill demo.**

+**As a reminder, you are ONLY allowed the following resources during the skill demo:**
+- One sheet of notes (printed or handwritten).
+- Python docs, which are provided as a link within PrairieLearn.

+You are **NOT** allowed to utilize any other resources, especially the following tools during the skill demo:
+- Internet (besides Python docs)
+- AI tools, such as ChatGPT
+- Google Colab
+- Collaboration with other students

+If you are unsure of whether a resource is allowed, please ask!

+If you use **ANY** unauthorized resource, you will receive a 0 on your assessment, your exam will be will be terminated, and you will potentially receive an F in the class and be referred to the Office of Academic Integrity.

 You **cannot** share details of _your_ skill demonstration with others until after you receive your grade for it.
 You **cannot** communicate with anyone during the skill demonstration.